 Because occupations involving physical labor dominate the local economy, Waynetown is generally considered to be a blue-collar town.
 54.29% of the Waynetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Waynetown is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Waynetown who work in food service (8.86%), sales jobs (6.37%), and office and administrative support (5.54%).

-As is often the case in a small town, Waynetown doesn't have a public transportation system that people use for their commute.
+Waynetown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Waynetown rank slightly lower than the national average.
 13.38% of adults 25 and older in Waynetown have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.